vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 due to the circumstances detailed above.+++(4)+++

-Bal must either have instinctively realized these dangers or must have found his fragile frame quite in- adequate to the manifestations of the mighty spirit within.
+Bal must either have instinctively realized these dangers or must have found his fragile frame quite in###adequate to the manifestations of the mighty spirit within.
 For, soon after joining the Deccan College he determined to lay the foundation of that physical strength and endurance, which, in spite of worries and